 - Relatively narrow range of illumination (about 100 degrees) per light

-Get the URPOWER solar lights on Amazon, at Walmart, and at Sears.
+Get the URPOWER solar lights on Amazon, and Walmart.

 The wide, circular light from the eLEDing overhead solar flood light clearly illuminates the ground below, unlike some solar lights that are prone to shining outward but not lighting up the area directly beneath the light.